walankeller/RepData_PeerAssessment1/activityreport.md

 colnames(bydaynew)[1] <- "day"
 colnames(bydaynew)[2] <- "steps"

+# # make sure that if no steps are logged during a day that you don't impute
+# any steps #the following is a cludgey way of fixing the matching 0 to more
+# days # not clean but it does work. clean this up later bydaynew$steps <-
+# ifelse( (bydaynew$steps == 570608) , 0 , bydaynew$steps )

 # byday <- tapply(activity$steps, activity$date, sum)
 davgnew <- mean(bydaynew$steps, na.rm = TRUE)
 dmednew <- median(bydaynew$steps, na.rm = TRUE)

 # davgnew => 84188.07 dmednew => 11458